catalyst-cooperative/pudl-data-release/README.md

 bash pudl-load.sh
 ```
 This will do the following:
-* Load the FERC Form 1, EIA Form 860, and EIA Form 923 data packages into a
+* Load the FERC Form 1, EIA Form 860, and EIA Form 923 data packages into an
 SQLite database which can be found at `sqlite/pudl.sqlite`.
 * Convert the EPA CEMS data package into an Apache Parquet dataset which can be
   found at `parquet/epacems`.